micropython/micropython/docs/samd/pinout.rst

 - *Serial*  Two columns with optional Serial signal assignments.
 Both may be used.
             The cell content is device #/pad #.
 The pad # is the respective internal signal of that serial device.
 Details below.
-- *TCC/TC*  Two colums with assignments of the TCC modules for PWM.
+- *TCC/TC*  Two columns with assignments of the TCC modules for PWM.
             The cell content is device #/output #.
 For PWM, devices 0, 1, and 2 are used.
 The TC device pair 3/4 is used for ticks_us().